RULES AND REGULATIONS

 Restricted Areas

-rules, the term �RESTRICTED AREA� must be defined.
+understand these rules, the term �RESTRICTED AREA� must be

-of staging lanes Front of staging lanes - is the location directly
+past the head of staging lanes Front of staging lanes - is

-in front of the Hot Pits & Staging lanes line
+the location directly in front of the Hot Pits & Staging

 The burnout and adjacent areas.